-298 Councillor Giacomo Arnott Councillor Jason Wells

-- Notes that the Planning Matters to be Reported to Council Policy (the Policy) has finished public exhibition and is due to be reported back to Council in the near future.

-- 2) Agrees to amend the policy as follows:

-- a.
-Changes the current 5.1 i) to be 5.1 j)

-- b.
-Inserts 5.1 i) which reads:

-'Development Applications which would result in the removal of any trees or public assets on Council owned land, except where required for a driveway crossover, are to be reported to Council for determination.'
+298 Councillor Giacomo Arnott Councillor Jason Wells It was resolved that Council: 1) Notes that the Planning Matters to be Reported to Council Policy (the Policy) has finished public exhibition and is due to be reported back to Council in the near future.
+2) Agrees to amend the policy as follows: a.
+Changes the current 5.1 i) to be 5.1 j) Inserts 5.1 i) which reads: 'Development Applications which would result in the removal of any trees or public assets on Council owned land, except where required for a driveway crossover, are to be reported to Council for determination.